Fractional ownership is a pricing model that allows the ownership of high-value assets to be shared...

 When buying a condo or an individual property within a residential community, you’ll need to join and contribute to the HomeOwners’ Association (HOA).
 The HOA exists to ensure all shared amenities are looked after and all homeowners contribute to the maintenance of the whole property, not just the condo they buy.

-In this article, we delve deeper into what a Homeowners’ Association is, what they do and the different rules you’ll need to comply with if you join one yourself.
+In this article, we delve deeper into the question 'what does a Homeowners’ Association do?', including what they are and the different rules you’ll need to comply with if you join one yourself.

 - What Is a Homeowners’ Association?

 - What Are the Rules of a HomeOwners’ Association & Do They Apply to You?

 An HOA is an organization within a housing complex or building that collects funds, controls budgets and affects the repairs and maintenance of the common parts of the property, as well as establishing and applying community rules to uphold the standard of that property on behalf of its owners.

 Anyone who owns a property is automatically a member and must pay monthly or quarterly fees.

 We often find that condo buyers are surprised by the HOA fees they’ll have to pay once they own the property.
 For many, it isn’t something they’ve come across before and it can be frustrating when yet another bill needs paying.

 HOA fees vary depending on the building or community your property is a part of.
 The more upscale the property and the more amenities available to residents, the higher the fees.

 Why Do HOAs Exist and How Do They Work?